 Now, if you’re working in-house, you may either want to make the decision yourself or pass your findings onto someone who can make the call.

-And should you need any help with getting started with payment integrations, feel free to book a 30-minute chat with our product owner who can help you out with all things payments — be it technical or not.
+And should you need any help with getting started with payment integrations, feel free to contact us with all things payments — be it technical or not.